Hacking into Wi-Fi | Cracking Passwords

 Sniffing

-There are several ways how hackers can gain access to a public WiFi network and infiltrate connected devices to steal data.
-The most common practice that hackers use is called sniffing.
-This method allows hackers to hijack any packet of data that is being transmitted between a device and a router.
+There are several ways hackers can gain access to a public WiFi network and infiltrate connected devices to steal data.
+The most common practice is sniffing, which allows hackers to hijack any packet of data being transmitted between a device and a router.

-Once the packet has been hijacked, the hacker transfers it onto their device and runs brute force programs on it in an attempt to decipher it.
-There are countless software available online, which makes sniffing a straightforward process.
+Once the packet has been hijacked, the hacker transfers it onto their device and runs brute-force programs on it in an attempt to decipher it.
+There is countless software available online, making sniffing a straightforward process.

-Sniffing a packet and decoding it into useful information is a quick process; the last time it may take can be around ten minutes.
-However, if the hijacked packet is encrypted heavily, it may take up to a few days for it to finally get deciphered, but eventually, it will get deciphered.
+Sniffing a packet and decoding it into useful information is a quick process; the last time, it may take around ten minutes.
+However, if the hijacked packet is heavily encrypted, it may take up to a few days for it to finally be deciphered, but eventually, it will be deciphered.

 Spoofing

-To hack devices via spoofing, all a hacker needs to do is set up a new network with stronger signals.
-He will also need to use the same SSID as the legit router.
+To hack devices via spoofing, all a hacker needs to do is set up a new network with stronger signals and use the same SSID as the legitimate router.
 This causes devices and computers to automatically connect to the newly set-up Wi-Fi router, enabling the hacker to monitor all incoming and outgoing traffic.

 Wardriving

-wardrivingWardriving, or access point mapping, is done by spotting and exploiting wireless local area networks while driving around in a car.
-Hackers do this by carrying a laptop, a wireless Ethernet card, and an antenna to boost the signal.
+wardrivingWardriving, or access point mapping, involves spotting and exploiting wireless local area networks while driving.
+Hackers carry a laptop, a wireless Ethernet card, and an antenna to boost the signal.

-In most cases, wireless networks of organizations broadcast signal not only within the office premises but also in its surrounding area.
-These signals can be picked up by hackers and used to intrude into the organizational network.
+In most cases, organizations’ wireless networks broadcast signals not only within the office premises but also in the surrounding area.
+Hackers can pick up these signals and use them to intrude into the organizational network.

-Once done, a hacker may have access to free internet, company records, and other sensitive organizational material.
+Once done, a hacker may have access to free Internet, company records, and other sensitive organizational material.
 Surprisingly, big companies like Google have also been accused of wardriving.
-However, Google says that it never used the data that was collected in the process.
+However, Google says that it never used the data collected in the process.

 Encryption Cracking